davidnicholai/rails-postgres-docker-boilerplate/README.md

 - Just run `docker-compose up`, and on a separate terminal window, run `docker-compose run web bundle exec rails db:create`
 - Your Rails app is on [http://localhost:3000](http://localhost:3000)

+## Tips

+- To generate controllers and the like, run `docker-compose run web bundle exec rails g controller Foo`
+- The above command will generate files, however it'll be owned by root (if you check via `ls -la`) to fix this, run `sudo chown -R $USER:$USER .`

 ## Migrations